-These bronzing powder powders are described as a thin-film formula that is light and easy to apply with an integrated applicator.
-It is designed to deliver a luminous finish and a natural glow while blurring fine lines and pores.
-They’re extremely luxurious, not to mention expensive!
+Designed to deliver a luminous finish and a natural glow while blurring fine lines and pores.
+They’re extremely luxurious, and naturally, expensive too.

-The bronzers and the rest of the collection feature artisan-quality aquatic teal coloured packaging.
-It’s a refreshing design from the usual pastel pink and nude packaging coming from GUCCI Beauty.
+The bronzers and the rest of the collection feature artisan-quality aquatic teal-coloured packaging.
+It’s a new look for Gucci and a contrast from the usual pastel pink and nude packaging.

-Surprisingly, the bronzer is really bulky.
-This is probably because it also houses a custom applicator nestled under the powder product.
-It can be accessed by lifting the powder case, it’s a really cute brush and a nice addition!
+Surprisingly, the bronzer is really bulky, because it also houses a custom applicator nestled under the powder.
+It can be accessed by lifting the powder case, it’s a really cute brush and a nice addition.

-I’ve got shade 01 (fair) which is a dusty coral brown colour.
-These bronzers are leaning toward red undertones and can look too warm and even orangey if not applied with care.
+I’ve got shade 01 (fair) which is a dusty coral-brown colour.
+These bronzers lean toward red undertones and can look too warm and even orangey if not applied with care.